sourcebots/labs/electronics/sections/collision.md

 **Current** is the **rate of flow** of charge.
 This means the amount of charge flowing in one second.
 In the case of a wire **electrons will flow**.
 Current is measured in **Amperes (A)**.
 If a wire carries a current of 1 Amp, 1 Coulomb of charge ($6.25 \times 10^{18}$ electrons) moves through that wire every second!

 **Potential difference** (Voltage) is the amount of work done (in Joules) to move 1 Coulomb of charge from one point to another.
-There isn't a way to measure voltage as an absolute quantity (think of things like temperature or force), so all voltages are measured relative to another point.
+There isn't a way to measure voltage as an absolute quantity, so all voltages are measured relative to another point.
 Potential difference is measured in **Volts (V)**.

 **Resistance** is a way of measuring how difficult it is for current to flow through something.
 You might be familiar with the following equation: